ergoplatform/ergodocs/docs/node/install/pi.md

 The Raspberry Pi is small, inexpensive, and meets the requirements to run an Ergo full node.

+Alternatively to the simple instructions below, see [Tutorial: Running an Ergo Full Node on a Headless Raspberry Pi](https://github.com/ccgarant/ergo-full-node-raspi) for a more comprehensive start to finish setup guide.

 ### Prerequisites

 - Pi4 with 4gb RAM or above is optimal.
 - Due to the intensive disk I/O, a SSD with 64GB+ is preferred.

 ### Preperation